Benjamin Tillman: Final years and death

 Tillman's grave, Trenton, South Carolina.
 Seen in 2020.

 The Seventeenth Amendment, ratified in 1913, gave the people the right to elect senators, but this made little difference in South Carolina, where the Democratic primary remained decisive.
 Tillman in 1914 announced plans to retire when his term expired in 1919, but the war and the threat that Blease would win the open seat caused him to announce his candidacy for a fifth term in March 1918.
 Tillman remained for the most part in Washington, and did not campaign, but came to Columbia for the state Democratic convention in May to discredit rumors about his health, which was indeed poor.
 He got Wilson to persuade one of his rivals, Congressman Asbury F. Lever, to abandon the race, and considered how to do the same to Blease.
 These plans had not yet come to fruition when Tillman was stricken by a cerebral hemorrhage at the end of June, and died July 3, 1918, in Washington, D.C.
 He is buried in Ebenezer Cemetery, Trenton, South Carolina.

 Tillman's death generated a large number of tributes to him in the Senate, which were afterwards collected in book form.
 One copy came into the hands of Blease, who was angry that Tillman was being lauded, and stated that the late senator was not what he had seemed.
 He wrote in front of the volume, "Don't believe me, but look up his life & see."
-When Manly, who had barely escaped the Wilmington Insurrection, read of his death in 1918, he said to his wife, "I wonder who is making hash out of him in hell tonight."
+When Manly, who had barely escaped the Wilmington massacre, read of his death in 1918, he said to his wife, "I wonder who is making hash out of him in hell tonight."